Best Rat Traps for Home (2026): 5 Picks Compared

 4. Using cheese, hot dogs, or fresh meat that spoils.
 Rats avoid spoiled bait.
 Stick to peanut butter, dried meat, or shelf-stable options.

 5. Removing dead rats with bare hands.
-Rats carry pathogens.
-Always use gloves and bag the carcass in a sealed plastic bag before disposal.
+Rats can carry pathogens.
+Always use gloves and double-bag the carcass before disposal.

 6. Giving up after 3-4 days.
 Rat trapping can take 1-3 weeks for a full infestation.
 Patience and consistency win.